kazurayam/How_to_iterate_over_child_elements_using_TestObject_as_XPath_envelope/README.md

 2. start Katalon Studio, open the project
 3. open `Test Cases/TC1_iterate_over_Katalon_Discussions`, and run it with any browser

-## What it reads, what it writes
+## Input to the demo

+The TestCase opens https://forum.katalon.com/discussions.
+There you will find a list of 37 discussions.

+## Output from the demo

-The TestCase opens https://forum.katalon.com/discussions, where you can find a list of 37 discussions.
-The TestCase iterates over the list discussions and print the titles.
-In the log you can see messages like this:
+The TestCase iterates over the list of discussions and print the titles like this:

 ```
 10-07-2018 01:33:23 PM - [INFO]   - >>> 1: Visual Testing In Katalon Studio